StellaritySoftware/stellaritysoftware.com-docpad/src/render/products/ftp-task-for-bamboo.html.md

     ]
 ---

-With this addon (plugin) you can easily upload and download files from FTP servers.
+With this addon (plugin) you can easily upload and download files from FTP/SFTP servers.

 ##### Features
 * Automatic retry in case of network errors